penteract/pythagTreeProof/README.md

 If you don't already have lake installed (a tool which makes sure you're using the right versions of lean and mathlib), you will need to install [elan](https://github.com/leanprover/elan).

 With that installed `lake build` should verify the proof.
 This may take some time.
-Rebuilding the proof takes up to 500 seconds on my machine, but it may take longer if you haven't already built Mathlib.
+Rebuilding the proof takes up to 500 seconds on my machine, but it may take much longer if you haven't already built Mathlib.